Coggin College of Business: Business centers

-UNF’s Coggin College lists a Center for Entrepreneurship and Innovation and SBDC resources for founders, with program details on official pages.

-The college’s entrepreneurship concentration is supported by the Center for Entrepreneurship & Innovation (CEI), launched in 2019 to host startup cohorts, innovation challenges, and incubator programming, alongside the Blackstone LaunchPad mentoring platform at UNF.

 Facility

 The Coggin College of Business Administration building (or building 42) is the home of the college.
 The 60000 sqft facility has fourteen classrooms (with capacities of 36-54), an auditorium, three business technology classrooms, five student skills labs, and a special Trading Room for student Investment Analysts of the Osprey Financial Group.
 The facility houses numerous administrative and professor's offices as well as the Career Management Center, offering internship and career services exclusively for Coggin students.
 The building opened in 1996 at a cost of $7.8 million.